 Now let's add our new SMS-based authentication source to our guests captive portal.
-From Configuration \rightarrow Policies and Access Control \rightarrow Connection Profiles, click on the guest profile that we previously created.
-In the Sources, click on the (+) button and add the newly created SMS source, sms-source.
+From $Configuration \rightarrow Policies$ and $Access\ Control \rightarrow Connection\ Profiles$ , click on the 'guest' profile that we previously created.
+In the Sources, click on the (+) button and add the newly created SMS source, 'sms-source'.
 Save the changes by clicking on the Save button.

-You can preview at any time the portal associated with connection profile by clicking on the Preview button.
+You can preview at any time the portal associated with connection profile by clicking on the Preview button near the Connexion's title.